401-python-joseph-zabaleta/401-python-drf-api-deployment/README.md

 These instructions will presume you are deploying to Digital Ocean but you are welcome to research other options and choose for yourself.

 ## Feature Tasks and Requirements
-- [] Modify your application to store SECRET_KEY, ALLOWED_HOSTS, DEBUG and DATABASE information in .env file.
+- [x] Modify your application to store SECRET_KEY, ALLOWED_HOSTS, DEBUG and DATABASE information in .env file.
-- [] Add CORS capabilities to your app and whitelist allowed origins.
+- [x] Add CORS capabilities to your app and whitelist allowed origins.
-- [] All the code changes will be in settings.py so check the demo code for CORS and Env related lines.
+- [x] All the code changes will be in settings.py so check the demo code for CORS and Env related lines.
-- [] Create account with Digital Ocean (or other host of your choosing.)
+- [x] Create account with Digital Ocean (or other host of your choosing.)
-- [] Deploy application to Digital Ocean
+- [x] Deploy application to hosting serice

 ## Implementation Notes:
 Useful Terminal Commands